puppetlabs/puppetlabs-apache/README.md

 }
 ~~~

-Starting in Apache 2.2.16, Apache supports [FallbackResource](https://httpd.apache.org/docs/current/mod/mod_dir.html#fallbackresource), a simple replacement for common RewriteRules.
-You can set a FallbackResource using the [`fallbackresource`](#fallbackresource) parameter:
+Starting in Apache 2.2.16, Apache supports [FallbackResource][], a simple replacement for common RewriteRules.
+You can set a FallbackResource using the [`fallbackresource`][] parameter:

 ~~~ puppet
 apache::vhost { 'wordpress.example.com':